mia-js/mia-js/README.md

      // Define multiple stages with different configuration i.e. local, stage, production
     local: {
         logLevel: "info", // none, fatal, error, warn, info, debug, trace

+         // Maximum amount of time in milliseconds that the event queue is behind, before consider the application as too busy and reject incoming requests
+        maxLag: 100,

         /* Define virtual hosts (vhosts) this application should listen to.
 Use id in routes file definition to apply a route to a host.
 Hosts are optional.
 If a routes file does not have a hostId setting the file is listening to every host pointing to this server
          */